 To be clear: the retrieval of cached workout data is CURRENTLY only supported within the Polar FLOW APP environment.

-VISUAL FEEDBACK FROM THE POLAR OH1+
+FEEDBACK FROM THE OH1

 There are no kinds of vibrations or audible functionality on the OH1.
 However, there appears to be only one LED on the device yet it can blink and flash in many and varied colour combinations.
 These colour combinations are included in the Polar OH1 review but are from polar.com.
 In reality, some of the colours are not as obviously different as you would think..but it’s fine: